Register your Information for Free Stone Samples Sent Express to You!

 Regular sealing of marble surfaces is necessary to protect against stains and etching.

-• The Role of Sealant: The sealer acts as a barrier, slowing the absorption of liquids and minimizing the impact of acidic substances that cause etching and staining.
+• The Role of Sealant: The sealer acts as a barrier, slowing the absorption of liquids and minimising the impact of acidic substances that cause etching and staining.

 • Maintaining Protection: Sealants naturally wear down over time, requiring regular reapplication to ensure continued protection for your marble.